RedHatInsights/yggdrasil/CONTRIBUTING.md

 # Running `yggd`

-`yggd` can be compiled using the include `Makefile`, or can be run directly with the `go run` command.
+`yggd` can be compiled using meson, or can be run directly with the `go run` command.
 It can read configuration values from a file by running `yggd` with the `--config` option.
 A sample configuration file is included in the `data/yggdrasil` directory.